RingNursefather/RingNursefather/README.md

                                "This magical bullet can truly hit anyone, just like you say."
                         As the dimensional rifts opened, ██████ "Bullet" ██ was brought into this world.
          Using his previous experience with anomalous entities, he quickly rose through the ranks and became a site director.
-                             However, his  ̶-c̶u̶r̶s̶e̶  contract seemed to have carried on with him.
+                             However, his  ̶-c̶u̶r̶s̶e̶  contract seemed to have also carried on into the new world.